 Of course, we did our research and prepared this useful 5 reasons list for you:

 You’re not drinking enough water

 It seems water is the answer to everything.
 Sure, we’ve talked about the benefits of regular water intake before as well as the effect of hydration on your fitness goals so it might not come as a surprise to find hydration on this list as well.
 If your body is dehydrated, you will feel tired because dehydration makes the blood thicker, which means your heart pumps less efficiently.
 This reduces the speed at which oxygen and nutrients reach your muscles and organs.
 Ergo, you feel tired, so drink your water.
 Staying properly hydrated throughout the day can be more effective than coffee!
-If you find yourself forgetting to drink water more often than not, you should check out our Spring, smart water bottle!

 You’re not getting enough iron